In the past, I've reviewed Disqus, which is a great way to manage comments on…

 Sometimes, WordPress comments aren’t enough.
-If you’d like to give your users more options for logging in, and connect them to other comments they’ve made around the web, you might want to use the third party service Disqus.
+If you’d like to give your users more options for logging in and connect them to other comments they’ve made on the web, you might want to use the third party service Disqus.
 Luckily, they have a WordPress plugin which integrates your Disqus install with WordPress.

 What’s It Do?

 The Disqus plugin will connect your Disqus account to your WordPress install, and store all of your comments in your database.
 It integrates with the existing comment system, so you can view them just like you normally would, but also gives you access to your Disqus dashboard right in your admin panel.
 From there you customize the comment settings, such as setting up email notifications, creating a blacklist and adding moderators.
 You also have the ability to import your comments from WordPress to Disqus, or from Disqus to WordPress.